-CareFusion cares about eliminating confusion and infection in hospital settings.
+CareFusion cares about eliminating human error and infection in hospital settings.
 The company sells medical equipment -- infusion and respiratory ventilation systems -- and accompanying disposables for infection prevention.
 Its Pyxis automated medication dispensing units cut down on clinician error when dealing with patients in critical care settings.
-Its Alaris brand of infusion products includes software to reduce IV medication errors.
+Its Alaris infusion products include software to reduce IV medication errors.
 The company also makes AVEA respiratory ventilation devices, SensorMedics pulmonary care products, and V. Mueller surgical instruments.
-CareFusion's ChloraPrep and MedMined products and software help prevent the spread of hospital-acquired infections.
+Other products and software help prevent the spread of hospital-acquired infections.
 Medical equipment maker Becton, Dickinson bought CareFusion in 2015.

-CareFusion's growth plans are built upon new product introductions and enhancements, as well as acquisitions.
-At the same time, the company has been tidying up its operations in recent years through cost-reduction and restructuring efforts, shedding a handful of businesses.
+CareFusion's growth has been built upon new product introductions and enhancements, as well as acquisitions.
+At the same time, the company has tidied up its operations in recent years through cost-reduction and restructuring efforts, shedding a handful of businesses.

 Mergers and Acquisitions